kouverk/wordle-app/README.md

 This is a Wordle app for playing multiplayer Wordle games with your friends.
+This was built because New York Crimes supports Genocide, and all other wordle apps inundate you with ads.
+Fuck the system, lets play wordle.
-Build with Angular Frontend, Node/ExpressJS backend, and mysql database.
+Built in Angular Frontend, Node/ExpressJS backend, and mysql database.